Professor Vance Murakami

 Senior Associate Member

-At GOE 2022, Professor Murakami and his instructor, Professor Ted Sumner will teach a 2-hour session on Completing the Circle of Knowledge, highlighting the 3 principle arts of the Tracy System (Kenpo (war art), Kosho-Shorei (non-lethal arts) and Chotaifukusi (healing arts).
-The seminar will focus on the relationships, differences and importance of each art, with an emphasis on how the healing arts transfer to kenpo techniques.
+At GOE 2022, Professor Murakami and his instructor, Professor Ted Sumner taught a 2-hour session on Completing the Circle of Knowledge, highlighting the 3 principle arts of the Tracy System (Kenpo (war art), Kosho-Shorei (non-lethal arts) and Chotaifukusu (healing arts).

 Master John DeLuca